EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cTauLAI_CASA`: calc LAI stressor on τ.
-Compute the seasonal cycle of litter fall &amp; root litterfall based on LAI variations.
-Necessarily in precomputation mode
+- `cTauLAI_CASA`: Effect of LAI on turnover rates and computes the seasonal cycle of litterfall and root litterfall based on LAI variations, as modeled in CASA.

-- `cTauLAI_none`: set values to ones
+- `cTauLAI_none`: Sets the litterfall scalar values to 1 (no LAI effect).

 </details>